Jacopo Petriccione

-Jacopo Petriccione (born 22 February 1995) is an Italian football player who plays for club Catanzaro.
+Jacopo Petriccione (born 22 February 1995) is an Italian professional footballer who plays as a midfielder for club Catanzaro.

 Club career

 He made his professional debut in the Lega Pro for Pistoiese on 13 September 2015 in a game against Siena.

 On 18 January 2022, he joined Benevento in Serie B on loan.

-On 25 January 2024, Petriccione signed a 2.5-year contract with Catanzaro.
+On 25 January 2024, Petriccione signed a two-and-a-half-year contract with Catanzaro.